 Why do people read content?
-Because they are looking for information that can help them accomplish the things that they need to get done.
-However, we are sometimes so engrossed in giving them the answer that we fail to provide the other details for it.
+They seek information to help them accomplish the tasks they need to complete.
+However, sometimes we become so engrossed in giving them the answer that we fail to provide the other details for it.
 So while the importance of simplicity is imperative in an authoritative content, a detailed walkthrough up until its conclusion should be able to provide all the answers that your readers need.

 Your content remains an idea that you conjured until it comes to the point that it has proved something.
-Once your readers determine that this idea of yours can be applied to their situation or something that they are familiar with, then that content of yours will gain authority.
+Once your readers determine that they can apply your idea to their situation or something they are familiar with, your content will gain authority.

 Does it Reach the Right People?

 Finally, the reason why you’re making an authoritative content is because you want to provide a solution for a problem that your readers face.
 People don’t go out of their way to read content just for the heck of it.
 They are looking for the answers to their problem and if they checked out your website, then that means they think you have the solution.

 Now, the question is, did you make that content for your target audience?
 Creating a good DIY content for carpet cleaning is perfect when you’re in the home cleaning service, but not when you’re a Digital Marketing company.
 If you fail to determine which category your content should fall in, then it would fail its purpose as an authoritative content as well.